 Gogorrón balneario hot springs are different than many balnearios or hot spring bathing places in Mexico.
 Most balnearios are somewhat primitive, attracting only aweekend crowd or those who come for the day and leave with the setting sun.

-If you are troubled by arthritis, psoriasis, insomnia or any kind of muscle aches or pains, I can almost guarantee that a few days in Gogorrón hot springs will at the very least make you feel a lot better.
+If you are troubled by arthritis, psoriasis, fibromyalgia, insomnia or any kind of muscle aches or pains, I can almost guarantee that a few days in Gogorrón hot springs will at the very least make you feel a lot better.
 At the most, it may put your condition into remission.
 I attribute the healing properties of Gogorrón with helping to cure my own arthritis and for putting my psoriasis into remission for a couple of months after each visit.

 Gogorrón aguas termales (thermal waters) hot springs resort is different.
 Gogorrón does not use the word balneario in its name.
 The name is officially Centro Vacacionál Gogorrón.
 It is truly a resort, catering to people who want to stay for 2, 3 or more days.

 You can read about Gogorrón and 40 other hot springs in Mexico in my book subtly displayed on this page.
 The story in my book is old, as I have been going to and soaking in, these hot springs for more than twenty years.

 People will fruitlessly argue whether there are 576 or more than 1,000 hot springs in Mexico.
 Who cares?
 It's like arguing how many angels can sit on pin.
 Balnearios vary tremendously, from well-developed to primitive.
 Most Mexican hot springs are in the states of San Luis Potosí, Guanajuato, Michoacán and Aguascalientes.